ArtifactDB/Bioc-HDF5-policy/README.md

 Our placeholder approach is a variation of the sentinel method used by R for its 32-bit integers.
 Here, the lowest value (-2147483648) is considered to be missing, which works well but has a few pitfalls.
 Most obviously, it excludes -2147483648 as a valid integer.
-It also prohibits the use of a smaller integer type for efficient storage of a dataset with missing values in a HDF5 file.
+It also prohibits the use of a smaller integer datatype for efficient storage of a dataset with missing values in a HDF5 file.
 Both problems can be avoided by allowing writers to customize the placeholder according to the contents of the dataset.

 It is worth mentioning that, in R, a NaN with a special payload is used to mark missing floating-point values.